Cypherock/cysync-desktop/cysync/src/constants/markdown/terms.md

 # No retrieval of Private Keys

-The only existing backup is with you.
+**The only existing backup is with you**.
 Cypherock does not have access to or store passwords, 24-word Recovery Phrase, Private Keys, passphrases, transaction history, PIN, or other credentials associated with your use of the Services.
 We are not in a position to help you retrieve your credentials.
 You are solely responsible for remembering, storing, and keeping your credentials in a secure location, away from prying eyes.
 Any third party with knowledge of one or more of your 24-word Recovery Phrase or PIN can gain control of the Private Keys associated with your Cypherock Device or of the 24-word Recovery Phrase;

-Keep your credentials safe.
+**Keep your credentials safe**.
 When you set your Cypherock Device up, you must: (a) create and remember a strong PIN that you do not use for any other service; (b) protect access to your Cypherock Device;

+# Acceptable Use

-Acceptable Use As a user of the Cypherock Services, we grant you a limited, personal, non-commercial, non-exclusive, non-transferable, and revocable license to use the Cypherock Services.
+As a user of the Cypherock Services, we grant you a limited, personal, non-commercial, non-exclusive, non-transferable, and revocable license to use the Cypherock Services.
 When using Cypherock Services, we ask that you follow some basic rules:

-Do no harm.
+**Do no harm**.
 You agree (i) not to distribute any virus or other harmful computer code through Cypherock’s systems, (ii) not to use any robot, spider, crawler, scraper or other automated means or interface not provided by us to access Cypherock Services or to extract data, (iii) not to provide false, inaccurate, or misleading information, and (iv) not to take any action that may impose an unreasonable or disproportionately large load on our or any of our third party providers’ infrastructure.

-Don’t circumvent our security.
+**Don’t circumvent our security**.
 You agree not to bypass, circumvent, or attempt to bypass or circumvent any measures that we may use to prevent or restrict access to Cypherock Services including, without limitation, Cypherock Devices connected to Cypherock Services, other accounts, information systems, or networks.

-Don’t break the law.
+**Don’t break the law**.
 You agree that you will not violate any laws when using Cypherock Services.
 This includes any local, provincial, state, federal, national, or international laws that may apply to you.
 You agree that you will not use Cypherock Services to pay for, support, or otherwise engage in any illegal activities including, but not limited to, fraud, illegal gambling, money laundering, or terrorist activities.
 You further agree not to encourage or induce any third party to engage in any of the activities prohibited under this section.

-Don’t interfere.
+**Don’t interfere**.
 You agree that you will not use or attempt to use another user’s Wallet without authorization, or use Cypherock Services in any manner that could interfere with, disrupt, negatively affect, or inhibit other Users from fully enjoying Cypherock Services, or that could damage, disable, overburden or impair the functioning of Cypherock Services in any manner.

 Any use of Cypherock Services other than as specifically authorized in these Terms, without our prior written permission, is strictly prohibited and will terminate your license to use Cypherock Services.

-Warranties and Disclaimers Cypherock will use reasonable level of skill and care to ensure that Cypherock Services can be accessed by you in accordance with the present Terms of Use, but there are no guarantees that access and features will not be interrupted or that there will be no delays, failures, errors, omissions, corruption or loss of transmitted information.
+# Warranties and Disclaimers

+Cypherock will use reasonable level of skill and care to ensure that Cypherock Services can be accessed by you in accordance with the present Terms of Use, but there are no guarantees that access and features will not be interrupted or that there will be no delays, failures, errors, omissions, corruption or loss of transmitted information.
 Cypherock Services are provided “as is” without any warranty of any kind, either express or implied, and in particular without implied warranties of merchantability, reliability, and fitness for a particular purpose.

-Availability of Cypherock Services We may change, update or suspend the Services, temporarily or indefinitely, so as to carry out works including, but not limited to: firmware and software updates, maintenance operations, amendments to the servers, bug fixes etc. We will make reasonable efforts to give you prior notice of any significant disruption of Cypherock Services.
+## Availability of Cypherock Services

+We may change, update or suspend the Services, temporarily or indefinitely, so as to carry out works including, but not limited to: firmware and software updates, maintenance operations, amendments to the servers, bug fixes etc. We will make reasonable efforts to give you prior notice of any significant disruption of Cypherock Services.

 Cypherock does not guarantee the correct functioning of the Services in the event of the installation or use of programs or applications that do not conform to Service specifications and technical standards.

 Please note that when a Cypherock Service is unavailable or suspended, you can always recover your Private Keys using your 24-Recovery Phrase on any compatible Wallet.

-# Underlying blockchain protocols
+## Underlying blockchain protocols

 All transactions created through Cypherock Services are confirmed and recorded in associated blockchain networks.
 Such networks are decentralized peer-to-peer networks run by independent third parties, which Cypherock does not own, control or operate.
 We have no control over blockchain networks and, therefore, cannot and do not ensure that the transactions you broadcast on Cypherock Services will be confirmed and processed.
 You acknowledge that we do not store, send, or receive Crypto Assets and you agree that the transactions you configure on Cypherock Services may fail, or may be substantially delayed by the underlying blockchain networks.

 On occasions, the blockchain protocol of a given Crypto Asset may change, which may have consequences on its key characteristics including but not limited to their availability, name, security, valuation or the way it operates.
 Forks entail that forked Crypto Assets may be misdirected or replicated.
 In any such events, Cypherock may decide, at its discretion, to suspend support of the impacted Crypto Asset for as long as Cypherock deems necessary.
 When it so decides, Cypherock will endeavor to give you advance notice, but may not be able to.
 You should keep yourself apprised of such events and make all necessary arrangements.

-# Device Applications
+## Device Applications

 Device Applications are available for download on Cypherock CySync.